DataExMachina-dev/side-eye-public/README.md

 ### Reports

-Ex-Ray aims to let users operate at different levels of abstraction.
+Side-Eye aims to let users operate at different levels of abstraction.
 At the lowest level, raw data can be collected.
 This data is explored in the context of goroutines, stack traces and stack frames (i.e. functions).
 The specification of which data to collect involves familiarity with the code – selecting functions